Living Single: Syndication

 Living Single started reruns in syndication on September 22, 1997, through various Fox, UPN, and WB affiliates; these were later CW affiliates in terms of UPN and WB.
-The series formerly reran on USA Network, Logo TV, BET, and Oxygen.
+The series formerly reran on USA Network, Logo TV, BET, VH1, MTV2, Bounce TV, and Oxygen.
 Syndication carriage on the local level fizzled out in 2006.
-Reruns of the series currently run daily on cable networks TV One, MTV2, Bounce TV, WCIU and VH1.
+Reruns of the series currently run daily on cable networks TV One, Dabl, and WCIU.
 As of January 11, 2018, all episodes began streaming on Hulu, and on HBO Max as of September 22, 2022.

 Reunion specials

 An hour-long retrospective special, Living Single: The Reunion Show, aired on TV One on September 22, 2008.
 Coles, Henton, Fields, Carson and Alexander reunited to share fond memories with the fans.
 Queen Latifah and Mel Jackson were unavailable to participate.
 The special featured clips and revealing secrets of the cast from the show's five-year run.

 From August 24 to 26, 2018, TV One aired a weekend marathon of "Living Single" to highlight the 25th anniversary of the show.
 Coles, Henton, Fields, and Carson reunited once again to share memories with the fans, to share their thoughts on the characters they portrayed and provided a tribute to Rita Owens (Queen Latifah's real-life and TV mother), who had passed in early 2018.
 Queen Latifah, Erika Alexander and Mel Jackson were unavailable to participate.